-HLC offers an extensive array of programs and events that help member institutions advance their quality of education.
+HLC offers an array of programs and events that help member institutions advance their quality of education.

 HLC’s Academies are four-year, mentor-facilitated programs that help HLC-accredited institutions define, develop and implement comprehensive strategies for institutional improvement.
 Institutions taking part in one of HLC’s Academies are grouped into cohorts, allowing them to work collaboratively and share ideas throughout the Academy cycle.